jsoomie/fullstack-projects/README.md

 -  Create reducer and context.

 **EIGHT**
 -  Create context and reducer for github states including users, repos, loading, etc. When using useEffect with in reducer state loading, rerenders components.
 Had to set loading outside of reducer forcing reducer's functions that has any axios request to have a return statement to catch in useEffect call.
 Create reducer and context for alerts.
 Nothing really of note, besides trying to type everything correctly was what gave me the most trouble.
+Create missing 404 page for the if chance of encounter."